10 tips for finding European coffee buyers

 - Consider which entry channel is most suitable for your company: directly to coffee roasters, through an importer or trader, or through an agent or broker.
 Or maybe you are too small, and need to export through an exporter in your own country, for the time being.

-- Define your unique selling points and what you have to offer to European buyers.
+- Define your unique selling points and what you can offer to European buyers.

-- Read our study on the demand for coffee in Europe and the information on specific countries.
+- Read our study on demand for coffee in Europe and the information on specific countries.

 - Read our study on the channels and segments in the coffee sector.

 The European Coffee Federation (ECF) plays a prominent role in representing the interests of traders, roasters, manufacturers and other companies involved in the European coffee sector.
-The companies affiliated to the ECF represent a total import volume of about 40 million bags.
-In other words, more than half of the world trade volume.
+The companies affiliated with the ECF represent a total import volume of approximately 40 million bags, which is more than half of the world trade volume.

-ECF and its associated members publish lists of member companies on their websites.
-This is a good source of information on buyers in different European countries.
-You can find potential buyers on the European Coffee Federation’s member list (see the company members).
-Also check the websites of the national associations that are mentioned.
+The ECF and its associated members publish lists of member companies on their websites, which is a good source of information on buyers in different European countries.
+You can find potential buyers on the ECF’s members list.
+Check also the websites of the national associations on the ECF’s members list.
 Focus on associations in countries which have a high demand for your product.

-Participating in, and visiting trade fairs, coffee events and festivals is a good way of meeting potential buyers.
-It is also a very good way of acquiring market information.
-If you exhibit at a trade fair, you can increase exposure for your company and your products.
-You can also assess your competition.
+Visiting and participating in trade fairs, coffee events and festivals are good ways of meeting potential buyers and obtaining market information.
+If you exhibit at a trade fair, you can increase exposure for your company and products, and assess your competition.

-It is best to find out whether or not a trade fair is interesting for your company.
-You can do this as a visitor.
-This is less expensive than exhibiting and is recommended as a first and initial step.
+You should find out whether or not a trade fair is interesting for your company.
+You can go as a visitor, which is less expensive than exhibiting and is recommended as a first step.

 Visit the booths of coffee importers.
 Introduce your company and establish initial business contacts.
-Study the trade fair catalogues online before you go.
+Study the trade fair catalogues online.
 This is a good way of identifying potential buyers in advance.

 Most online trade fair catalogues allow you to search specifically for coffee companies.
 The most important trade fairs in the coffee sector are:

-- SCAE World of Coffee - European trade fair with a focus on specialty coffee, held every two years in different European cities.
+- SCA World of Coffee — European trade fair with a focus on specialty coffee, held every year in a different European city.

 - COTECA — international trade fair for coffee, tea and cocoa in Hamburg, Germany, held every two years.

-- Tea & Coffee World Cup – international coffee trade fair, held annually in different cities worldwide.
+- Tea & Coffee World Conference — international coffee trade fair, held annually in a different city.

-- Triestespresso Expo – trade fair specialised on espresso coffee, held every two years in Trieste, Italy.
+- Triestespresso Expo — trade fair specialised in espresso coffee, held every two years in Trieste, Italy.

-- BioFach – the most important international exhibition for organic food and fair trade products, held every year in Nurnberg, Germany.
-It is a crucial trade fair for companies that sell organic-certified coffee.
+- BioFach — the most important international exhibition for organic food and fair-trade products, held every year in Nuremberg, Germany.
+It is a key trade fair for companies that sell organic certified coffee.

-- Anuga - is the world’s leading food fair for the retail trade and the food service and catering market.
+- Anuga — the world’s leading food fair for the retail trade, and the food service and catering market.
 It can be a useful trade fair to discover new trends and to learn about the European consumer market for coffee.
-It is held annually in Cologne, Germany.
+It is held biannually in Cologne, Germany.

-- SIAL - is one the world’s largest food exhibitions, encompassing a number of food ingredients and final products, including coffee companies.
-SIAL is held every two years in Paris, France.
+- SIAL — one the world’s largest food exhibitions, covering a number of food ingredients and final products, including coffee.
+SIAL is held every two years in Paris.

-- European Coffee Symposium - the leading event for senior executives from across the European coffee shop and food-to-go sector.
+- Europe & Middle East Coffee Symposium — the leading event for senior executives from across the European coffee shop and food-to-go sector.

-- London Coffee Festival - the UK’s largest coffee and artisan food event.
+- The London Coffee Festival — the United Kingdom’s largest coffee and artisan food event.

-- Caffe Culture Show – the main gathering event for the café and coffee community in the UK.
+- Caffè Culture Show — the main gathering event for the café and coffee community in the United Kingdom.

-- Kaffeecampus – one of the largest coffee events in Germany, bringing together coffee growers, logistic parties, green coffee traders, roasters, suppliers, gastronomes, baristas and consumers.
+- Kaffee Campus — one of the largest coffee events in Germany, bringing together coffee growers, logistics players, green coffee traders, roasters, suppliers, gastronomes, baristas and consumers.

-- Amsterdam Coffee Festival - a two-day event celebrating Amsterdam’s coffee scene.
+- The Amsterdam Coffee Festival — a two-day event celebrating Amsterdam’s coffee scene.

-- Check out the exhibitors’ lists of the above-mentioned events to find out whether they are interesting for you.
+- Check out the exhibitors’ lists of the events above to find out whether they are interesting for you.

-- Make appointments with exhibitors in advance; you can find their contact information on the website of the specific trade fair / event.
+- Make appointments with exhibitors in advance.
+You can find their contact information on the website of the specific event.

 - Set clear objectives and targets for yourself, whether you are an exhibitor or a visitor.

-- Write down questions which you cannot answer directly in your notebook or on a business contact form.
+- Write down questions in your notebook or on a business contact form which you cannot answer directly.

-- After the trade fair or event, follow up on specific requests such as quotations, further information on the company / product and certificates.
+- After the trade fair or event, follow up on specific requests such as quotations, further information on your company, product and certificates.

 Many European countries have governmental organisations promoting imports from developing countries.
-They target mostly mostly small and medium size enterprises in selected partner countries that aim to export their products to Europe.
+They target mostly small and medium-sized enterprises in selected partner countries that aim to export their products to Europe.

-Next to the Dutch Centre for the Promotion of Imports from developing countries (CBI), there are other organisations active in the coffee sector like:
+In addition to the Dutch Centre for the Promotion of Imports from developing countries (CBI), other governmental organisations active in the coffee sector include:

-- Import Promotion Desk (IPD) in Germany (in cooperation with CBI)
+- Import Promotion Desk (IPD) from Germany (in cooperation with CBI);

-- Swiss Import Promotion Programme (SIPPO) in Switzerland.
+- Swiss Import Promotion Programme (SIPPO) from Switzerland.

 Check which import promotion organisation of your interest specifically targets your country.

-Think about applying for export programmes.
-These offer matchmaking services and support for exhibiting at trade fairs, for example.
+Think about applying for export programmes, which offer matchmaking services and support for exhibiting at trade fairs, for example.

-In addition to these agencies, you can contact your country’s embassies in Europe, as well as European Chambers of Commerce with offices in your country or region.
-Examples are:
+In addition to these agencies, you can contact your country’s embassies in Europe, as well as European chambers of commerce with offices in your country or region.
+Examples include:

-As a coffee exporter, it is important for you to join your national / regional coffee association.
-These can offer interesting services, such as up-to-date market and price information, trade fair participation and marketing support.
-Examples are:
+As a coffee exporter, it is important for you to join your national or regional coffee association, which can offer interesting services, such as up-to-date market and price information, trade fair participation and marketing support.
+Examples include: